Stages and subtypes of pancreatic cancer

 Staging of pancreatic exocrine cancers

-The stage of a cancer refers to whether the cancer has spread, and if so, where in the body the cancer has spread. identifying the stage of pancreatic cancer helps doctors decide how to treat it.
-In pancreatic cancer, staging is done using imaging tests before surgery, to group the cancer into one of the following stages:
+The of a cancer refers to whether the cancer has spread, and if so, where in the body the cancer has spread. identifying the of pancreatic cancer helps doctors decide how to treat it.
+In pancreatic cancer, is done using imaging tests before surgery, to group the cancer into one of the following stages:

 - Resectable tumors appear on imaging to be completely removable with surgery.
 About 20% of pancreatic exocrine cancers fall into this category.